Mary Jane Veloso drug smuggling case: Incarceration on death row

+Release from prison

 Diplomatic efforts to secure release

 In September 2022, during a state visit by Philippine President Bongbong Marcos to Indonesia, Philippine Foreign Secretary Enrique Manalo a request for “executive clemency” to be granted to Veloso during a meeting with Indonesian Foreign Minister Retno Marsudi in Jakarta.
 According to Philippine government sources, Foreign Minister Marsudi agreed to make enquiries to the Indonesian Ministry of Justice about Veloso's conviction.

 During the May 2023 ASEAN Summit in Labuan Bajo, Marcos discussed Veloso's case with Indonesian President Joko Widodo and requested that the Indonesian government review the circumstances of her arrest and conviction.
-As well as clemency or a commutation of jail term, President Marcos Jr also proposed the extradition of Veloso to serve the remainder of any sentence in the Philippines as an alternative option.
+As well as clemency or a commutation of jail term, President Marcos Jr. also proposed the extradition of Veloso to serve the remainder of any sentence in the Philippines as an alternative option.

 In January 2024, during an official three-day visit to Manila, Widodo assured Marcos that the Indonesian government would “re-examine” Veloso's conviction for trafficking heroin, with Marcos hoping that clemency would ultimately be granted to Veloso.
 Philippine Foreign Secretary Enrique Manalo had reiterated his government's long standing request for the granting of clemency to Indonesian Foreign Secretary Retno Marsudi at an earlier meeting at during the same diplomatic visit.